-OCAA SUBJECTS
+QCAA SUBJECTS

-Biology General Subject
+Biology

 Biology provides opportunities for students to engage with living systems.
-Students develop their understanding of cells and multicellular organisms.
-They engage with the concept of maintaining the internal environment.
-They study biodiversity and the interconnectedness of life.
-This knowledge is linked with the concepts of heredity and the continuity of life.
+In Unit 1, students develop their understanding of cells and multicellular organisms.
+In Unit 2, they engage with the concept of maintaining the internal environment.
+In Unit 3, students study biodiversity and the interconnectedness of life.
+This knowledge is linked in Unit 4 with the concepts of heredity and the continuity of life.